merces/bashacks/doc/source/networking.rst

 bh_ipinfo
 ---------

-Query ipinfo.io returns reserved company network range to you, if domain not informed your network should be considered.
+Query ipinfo.io returns reserved company network range to you, if domain not informed, your network should be considered.

 .. note::

     Usage

-        ``bh_ipinfo`` [ domain ]
+        ``bh_ipinfo`` [ ipaddress ]

 .. code-block:: bash